Labernator/Mordheim/Mordheim-BorderTownBurning/README.md

 **Warbands & Objectives**
  - Stefan: Cult of the Possessed (Scion of Darkness)
  - Fabian: Beastmen (Scion of Darkness)
- - Marius: Sisters of Sigmar (Celestial Protectorate)
+ - Marius: Sisters of Sigmar (The damned shall burn)
  - Aaron: Dwarf Rangers (Celestial Protectorate)
  - Kai: Orcs & Goblins (Scourge of the Realm)